mapossum/spa/week5/README.md

 The Total population change is the total of all the land use factors

 The solution will involve getting all the data into a table in columns and then adding those columns up.

+The first step is to think about how to do this in ArcGIS and then write the python code using arcpy to do those things.

+Here are some things to think about.
+1. We can get the population growth multiplier for each taz by doing a **Spatial Join** with each TAZ and the census data, then **summarizing** the result based on the taz field.
+2. We can get the acres of land use for each taz by doing a **Spatial Join** with each TAZ and a **subset** of the land use data, then **summarizing** the result based on the taz field.
+  1. We will have to do this once for each land use type (I think looping through the Land Use Multipliers Textfile will work the best)
+3. At this point it would just be a matter of **adding a few fields** that will hold the final numbers and then **joining** all the data to the TAZ data and doing the **final caculations**.

 Name the script W_X_Y_Z.py